Perspective | Trump’s First Amendment rights don’t matter for his impeachment trial

 The same logic applies to Trump’s call to Georgia Secretary of State Brad Raffensperger — in which Trump tried to pressure him to alter that state’s election results.
 Some observers have said Trump violated federal election law, which holds that it is a crime to “willfully … deprive or defraud the residents of a state of a fair and impartially conducted election process” — or attempt to do so.
 Others are not convinced he crossed that line.
 But whether he committed a crime or not, Trump still attempted to undermine the peaceful transition of power required by the Constitution.

-Some who raise the free-speech argument against impeachment argue that the rules that apply to judges and appointed executive branch officials do not necessarily apply to presidents, because the latter are elected.
+Some who raise the free-speech argument against impeachment argue the rules that apply to judges and appointed executive branch officials do not necessarily apply to presidents, because the latter are elected.
 Superiors can fire subordinates for speech acts, but Congress supposedly cannot remove a president on that basis, because Congress is not the president’s superior; only the voters are.

 But nothing in the text, history or original meaning of the Constitution provides for different impeachment standards for elected officials and appointed ones.
 To the contrary, the Constitution clearly states: “The President, Vice President and all civil Officers of the United States, shall be removed from Office on Impeachment for, and Conviction of, Treason, Bribery, or other high Crimes and Misdemeanors.”
 The criteria for presidents and appointed “officers” are exactly the same.
 The same goes for the rules for imposing the additional penalty of “disqualification to hold and enjoy any Office of honor, Trust or Profit under the United States.”